 A ‘Must Read’ Before Hiring A Wedding Planner

-Celebrity planner, Donnie Brown, star of Whose Wedding is it Anyway? wrote a great article last week…definitely a ‘must read’ for anyone who is considering hiring a wedding planner.
+Celebrity planner, Donnie Brown, star of Whose Wedding is it Anyway? wrote a while back …definitely a ‘must read’ for anyone who is considering hiring a wedding planner.
 This is a philosophy I have been true to for many years…nice to have it validated by a celebrity planner!
 Below is his article in its entirety.

 Less Expensive Doesn’t Always Mean Cheaper!!!